 - PRiS members who build wireless LAN networks at their locations are reminded to be especially vigilant to ensure that their networks are blocking access by unauthorized parties to their Internet connection.
 PRiS members are fully responsible for ALL traffic flowing to or from their network through PRiS, regardless of whether they are personally cognizant of that traffic.

 - Regular monthly membership fees will not be reduced because of any speed restrictions imposed.

-If you are signed up for one of the 3.65 Wireless or Fibre Internet packages, there is a monthly data usage allowance for your service.
-This monthly usage allowance varies by package (see below).
+If you are signed up for one of the Wireless or Fibre Internet packages, there is a monthly data usage allowance for your service.
+This monthly usage allowance varies by package.
 Your usage is the amount of data sent and received to and from the Internet through your PRiS radio.
-When you exceed the usage allowance in a given billing month, your connection will be throttled on a sliding scale, depending on which package you are signed up for.
+When you exceed the usage allowance in a given billing month, your connection will be throttled to a fixed.

 Our goal is to ensure that each PRiS member receives fair and consistent access to the Internet throughout the day.
-A small percentage of members are responsible for a disproportionate share of data usage on our network.
 To minimize the impact that heavier users might have on the experience of other PRiS members, we have implemented a Data Transfer Limit.
 Our intent with this policy is to affect the fewest members possible while helping maintain the best speeds for the majority of our members.

-Depending on which package you have signed up for, there is a monthly usage allotment of 10, 30 or 50 gigabytes (GB) of data.
+Depending on which package you have signed up for, there is a monthly usage allotment of 50, 100, 250, 500 or unlimited gigabytes (GB) of data.
 When our systems detect that a member has used more than their monthly allotment, their connection will be throttled for the remainder of the calendar month.
-The severity of the throttling will vary depending on the amount of overages the member has incurred, but will not decrease below 64 kilobits per second.
+The member’s connection will be throttled to a speed of 1Mbps or lower.